-10.3 Site Security
+Site Security

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
+Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
 Children are encouraged to report to a member of staff any concerns they have about individuals on the school site.